NLeSC/data-storytelling/docs/storybuilding/README.md

 And here comes the challenge: our thoughts are rarely that linear.
 Most people entertain multiple thoughts simultaneously, or quickly switch from one to the other.
-It takes a conscious effort to order them into a narrative.
+It takes a conscious effort to order them into a coherent narrative.

 ## Embracing chaos
 Instead of getting frustrated about the chaotic nature of our thoughts, let's just embrace it.